Temetra/nbtohtml/README.md

 pygmentize -S lightbulb -f html -a ".markup.jupyter pre" > jupyter-dark.css
 ```

-Wrap the CSS in each file with the following, setting `prefers-color-scheme` to `light` or `dark` as appropriate
+Wrap the CSS in each file with the following.
+Set `prefers-color-scheme` to `light` or `dark` as appropriate

 ```css
 @media (prefers-color-scheme: light) {